tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

 This is controlled by the *transaction manager*.

-This mode allows parallel transactions but may cause conflicts.
+This mode allows concurrent transactions but may cause conflicts.
 You can use this mode on the :ref:`memtx <engines-chapter>` storage engine.
 The :ref:`vinyl <engines-chapter>` storage engine also supports MVCC mode, but has a different implementation.